tedeh/jayson/README.md

 #### Server events

-In addition to events that are specific to a certain interface, all servers will emit the following events:
+In addition to events that are specific to certain interfaces, all servers will emit the following events:

 * `request` Emitted when the server receives an interpretable (non-batch) request.
 First argument is the request object.
 * `response` Emitted when the server is returning a response.
 First argument is the request object, the second is the response object.